 During the organization period, your bank is eligible for complimentary membership until your community bank opens its doors for business.
 While you build your bank you can access the following ICBA benefits:

 For the first full three years of operation, your community bank will be eligible for complimentary ICBA membership.
 After three years, we’ll be excited to welcome you to the ICBA family as a full dues-paying organization.

 In addition to the standard benefits detailed above, new banks can enjoy the following:

-The FDIC has approved 14 de novo banks during 2018, the largest number since the financial crisis of 2008/2009.
-However, this is still not close to the average number of de novo banks approved annually by the FDIC before that time.
+The FDIC approved 8 de novo banks in 2021.
+This is still not close to the average number of de novo banks approved annually by the FDIC before that time.

 Even in the depths of the savings and loan crisis in the 1980s, when 1,800 banks and savings institutions failed, an average of 196 de novo banks and savings institutions were formed annually from 1984 through 1992.

 ICBA supports a flexible and tailored supervisory policy with regard to de novo banking applicants that is based on the pro forma risk profile and business plan of the applicant.
 There should be no arbitrary requirement for “upfront” capitalization.

 Capitalization should be based on the risk profile of the applicant.
 ICBA won a victory when, in response to our advocacy, the FDIC changed its de novo bank policy so that applicants now must provide upfront capitalization sufficient to maintain a Tier 1 leverage capital ratio of at least eight percent for the first three years of operation, rather than the first seven years, as had previously been required.